-We first looked at the setup we have, and realised that being based on Amazon's AWS services, there are already a wealth of ways to streamline services like this, you just have to find the best way to do it.
+We first looked at the setup we have and realized that is based on Amazon’s AWS services, there are already a wealth of ways to streamline services like this, you just have to find the best way to do it.
 The trick is that you are putting the file in one place, but you need to generate the URL for that place.
-This is where the server side code comes in.
-It can be used to generate each url and put the file chunk in the correct place, and the tell AWS to put it back together.
+This is where the server-side code comes in.
+It can be used to generate each url and put the file chunk in the correct place, and then tell AWS to put it back together.

-The flow we ended up implementing uses a our server to generate the upload urls required by the browser and then the browser to send the chunk to AWS using the generated URL.
-This obviously still requires a server, but this is a requirement as we need to use the account secret and we don't want that made public.
-That looks something like this:
+The flow we ended up implementing uses our server to generate the upload urls required by the browser and then the browser sends the chunk to AWS using the generated URL.
+This obviously still requires a server, but this is a requirement as we need to use the account secret and we don’t want that made public.

 Our first bit of inspiration was from the awesome flow.js library.
 From all the research we did, this is an outstanding library that allows you to upload a file in parts to a server.
 Ok, it’s a lot more than just that, doing pausing, resuming, fault tolerance, etc.